-Students in all years at Merici College are concerned about their options both whilst at and after College.
-The careers resource room is open and available to all Merici College students and parents.
-There is a wide range of student resources available to enable students of all ages the opportunity to investigate the options available to them.
+Students at Merici College are keen to explore their options both during and after their time at the College.
+The careers resource room is open to all students and parents, offering a wide range of resources to help students of all year levels explore their future pathways.

-Students have access to the Career website which is linked directly from the Merici College website.
-Students and parents can use this website without a password.
+Students have access to the Career website which is linked directly from the Merici College SEQTA dashboard.
 This website has information on a whole range of career paths and institutions.